A definition and an introduction to Net Positive Suction Head - NPSH

 The maximum theoretical elevation of a pump above an open water tank at different temperatures can be found from the table below.

-Be aware that the NPSH specification provided by the manufacturer in general is for use with cold water.
+The NPSH specifications provided by manufacturers are in general for use with cold water.
 For hydrocarbons these values must be lowered to account for the vapor release properties of complex organic liquids.

 |Fluid||Temperature (oC)||Vapor Pressure (kPa abs)|

-Note that the head developed by a pump is independent of the liquid, and that the performance curves for water from the manufacturer can be used for Newtonian liquids like gasoline, diesel or similar.
-Be aware that required power depends on liquid density and must be adjusted.
+The head developed by a pump is independent of the liquid and the manufacturer performance curves for water can be used for Newtonian liquids like gasoline, diesel or similar.
+Note that the required power to the pump depends on the liquid density and must be adjusted.

 NPSH and Liquids with Dissolved Gas

-Be aware that NPSH calculations might have to be modified if there are significant amounts of dissolved gas in the liquid.
+NPSH calculations might be modified if there are significant amounts of dissolved gas in the liquid.
 The gas saturation pressure is often much higher than the liquid's vapor pressure.